 This is our fourth year serving the children of Colorado Springs.
 We have stayed true to our core founding principles, to serve Medicaid, and we are still > 90% Medicaid.
 Year 1 was OT only, then we added PT in year 2, then Speech in year 3, all because our families needed it, and demanded it.

 And in this, our 4th year, we will be adding nursing services.
 Because this differs from Therapy, we will be calling the company About Kids Home Care.
+The name is different but the core principles remain: the focus on kids first.
 Next year we are also going to be mailing out birthday cards to every child we see, and you will all be given access to online training with courses ranging from Pediatric ICU and infant feeding to HIPPA and OSHA.
+We’re only just getting going.

 There are many things to be grateful for every day.
 I am grateful for all of the lives that we have changed, and I think you would agree, that this job, or this calling, has also changed many of you.
 I am grateful for all of you.

 Please take time to enjoy yourselves this evening in this kid free zone.
 Socialize, and get to know your colleagues.
-There is a cash bar, but please drink responsibly so that next year when we reminisce about the Christmas party and stories, that you do not become ‘the story’.
+There is a cash bar, but please drink responsibly so that next year when we reminisce about the Christmas party and stories, you do not become ‘the story’.

-So to all of you; Merry Christmas, a Happy New Year, and my very best wishes for you and your families in 2016.
+So to all of you; Happy Holidays, and my very best wishes for you and your families in 2016.

 Cheers.